conkiztador/snort_log_parser/README.md

 ## Get the openpaths data

-You can download the location data for your mobile device from https://openpaths.cc/.
-Copy it to a new directory with a name matching the VPN username (e.g., kspear.json)
+You can download the location data for your mobile device in JSON format from https://openpaths.cc/.
+Copy the file to a new directory with a name matching the VPN username (e.g., kspear.json).
+You can do this for each individual user on the VPN.
+The app will load them all and match the username/time data with OpenPaths entries.

 ## Run analyse.rb